top of page

 We use standard (3T) and high-field (7T) functional magnetic resonance imaging (fMRI) as well as direct intracranial recordings from the human hippocampus to understand the division of labour within the MTL in service of episodic memory.
 What are the roles of the hippocampus and the entorhinal cortex (EC) beyond spatial navigation?
 Where does domain-specificity seen in MTL cortex turn to domain-generality seen in hippocampus?
 How does our memory system rapidly switch between encoding and retrieval states?

-Sleep Labs:
+Sleep labs

 bottom of page